Why the regular bind-off method is not good for toe-up socks

 Next round: Slip each stitch purlwise, slipping the knit stitches onto the working needle and the purl stitches onto the spare needle.

 Break the yarn, leaving a tail that is approximately 3 times the length of the edge.
 Using the Kitchener stitch graft together the stitches on the front (working) needle and back (spare) needle.
+A step-by-step photo tutorial available here.

 You can make the tubular bind-off without a spare needle as shown in the video below: